kartoza/miniSASS/docs/src/administrator/django-admin.md

     14. **Delete Column:** Checkbox available for deleting the pest record.
 Check the checkbox to select the pest record for deletion.

-    15. **Save**: Save the current record and then get redirected to the Django Admin Table/record list.
+    15. **Save:** Save the current record and then get redirected to the Django Admin Table/record list.

     16. **Save and add another:** Save the current record and then be redirected to a new page to add a new record.